Learn how to configure Kuba with the kuba.yaml file and understand advanced features

 secret-path: "database"

-This will create environment variables like DB_CONNECTION_STRING
+secret-path: "external-apis" This will create environment variables like DB_CONNECTION_STRING, DB_USERNAME, API_STRIPE_KEY, etc.

 Hard-coded Values (value)